sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 # Bayesian phylogeny inference with `MrBayes`

-For this tutorial, we assume that you have already installed `MrBayes` on your PC or that, alternatively, you will be using the one installed on the cluster.
-If you want to use this program on your PC but have had issues with its installation, please follow the instructions on their [GitHub repository](https://github.com/NBISweden/MrBayes).
+For this tutorial, we assume that you have already installed `MrBayes` ([Ronquist et al., 202012](https://academic.oup.com/sysbio/article/61/3/539/1674894)) on your PC or that, alternatively, you will be using the cluster, where this program is already installed.
+If you want to install `MrBayes` on your PC, please follow the instructions on their [GitHub repository](https://github.com/NBISweden/MrBayes).

 We will divide this practical session into the following sections: